-Shipping cases are containers that are designed to hold and protect a wide range of items as they are being transported from one location to another.
-They have the important role of protecting their contents from shock, vibration, moisture, dust and other potentially damaging factors.
-Shipping cases are manufactured in many sizes, shapes and materials because of the high demand and necessity for such cases.
+Shipping cases are containers designed to hold and protect a wide range of items as they are being transported from one location to another.
+They hold the vital role of protecting their contents from shock, vibration, moisture, dust, and other potentially damaging factors.
+Shipping cases are manufactured in many sizes, shapes, and materials because of the high demand and necessity for such cases.

 Most industries use shipping cases because the majority of consumer, commercial, and industrial products need to be transported to a retail location or customer.
 Shipping cases are commonly used for electronic instruments, computers, monitors, screens, individual parts, and tools, as well as many other products.
 This type of case is particularly useful in safeguarding fragile items, such as medical, electronic, and computer equipment.